adamgligor/adamgligor.github.io/_posts/2016-07-15-Web-apps-using-NancyFx-and-Sqlite.md

 tags: ruby
 ---

 Simple problems require simple tools.
-I got the opportunity to build a small .Net web app using the less well known web framework NancyFx.
+I got the opportunity to build a small .Net web app using the less known web framework NancyFx.
 Combine that with Sqlite for storage engine and Ratchet for front-end and you're in for a threat.

 ## The setup